 This little cooker doesn’t take up much space in my kitchen (I store it in a deep drawer with other small appliances when not in use), and it’s worth it’s weight in gold, whether I want just one soft boiled egg on top of my toast, four hard-boiled eggs for this salad recipe for Easter, or a half dozen or dozen for egg salad with pickles or Halloween deviled eggs.

-It makes perfect hard boiled and soft boiled eggs EVERY.
+It makes perfect hard boiled and soft boiled eggs for brunch salad EVERY.
 SINGLE.
 TIME.
 I cannot recommend it enough!

 However, if you don’t have an egg cooker, you can simply use the water that is already boiling from blanching the veggies.
 After the veggies are done cooking, you can hard boil the eggs for this Spring salad recipe in the same water.

 How can I prepare this salad recipe for Easter in advance?

 I’m a BIG fan of prepping for Easter dinner in advance, so there’s less to do the day of (I even make dessert ahead of time by making lemon creme brulee, and I’ll make my vegetable lasagna recipe the day before, too.
 This Easter salad recipe is no exception.
 Here’s how I do it:

 - The parsley can be washed and kept in the refrigerator up to 3 days in advance for this salad recipe for Easter.